-Berlin is not only the cultural and political capital of Germany, but it’s also become one of Europe’s most popular tourist destinations and a central hub for creatives, as well as the vegan capital of Europe.
-So, as you can imagine, finding an apartment in Berlin for rent isn’t the easiest of endeavors, but as far as European capitals or large European cities go, it is still somewhat affordable, and rental prices are more than fair — so that part is good news.
+Berlin is not only the cultural and political capital of Germany but it’s also become one of the European Union’s most popular tourist destinations and a central hub for creatives, as well as the vegan capital of Europe.
+So, as you can imagine, finding unfurnished apartments for rent in Berlin aren’t the easiest of endeavors, but as far as European capitals or large European cities go, it is still somewhat affordable, and rental prices are more than fair — so that part is good news.
 Plus, it’s relatively straightforward to obtain a residence permit.
 Are you on the hunt for an unfurnished apartment?
 I’ve gathered a few tools to help you navigate the property market.

-Due to the popularity of the city and abundance of people who decide to call it their new home every year, finding an apartment in Berlin can be more complicated than you may think — especially if you’re new to the area and have a specific idea of what your dream apartment should look like (it may not be the case that you’ll find a sunny balcony with ceiling windows, for example).
+Due to the popularity of the city and the abundance of people who decide to call it their new home every year, finding unfurnished apartments for rent in Berlin can be more complicated than you may think — especially if you’re new to the area and have a specific idea of what your dream apartment should look like (it may not be the case that you’ll find a sunny balcony with ceiling windows, for example).
 The Berlin housing market is a bit… complicated.
-With that said, it’s by no means impossible but will require a little bit of time and patience (generally between two weeks and six months), and as someone who has been living in Berlin for quite some time now and has found her dream flat (it took me six months), I’m here to help — but do lower your expectations a bit 🙂 For example, my flat does have plenty of charm and plenty of natural light, and is within walking distance to many amenities, but it doesn’t have a balcony, spacious rooms, or hardwood floors, it’s on the ground floor (I was dreaming of at least a 4th floor and some views over the river Spree…), and the main bedroom is in fact… the only room.
+With that said, it’s by no means impossible but will require a long time and patience (generally between two weeks and six months), and as someone who has been living in Berlin for quite some time now and has found her dream flat (it took me six months, don’t despair!), I’m here to help — but do lower your expectations a bit 🙂 For example, my flat does have plenty of charm and plenty of natural light, and is within walking distance to many amenities, but it doesn’t have a balcony, spacious rooms, or hardwood floors, it’s on the ground floor (I was dreaming of at least a 4th floor and some views over the river Spree…), and the main bedroom is in fact… the only room.
 Let’s call it a spacious 1-bedroom apartment?
 You take some, you leave some, it is still a perfect apartment and a unique place.